uktrade/directory-ui-export-readiness/article/templates/article/markdown/34_internationalise-your-website.md

 ### Choose your domain extension

-A domain extension is the .com, .co.uk, .org of a website URL.
+A domain extension is the .com, .co.uk or .org of a website URL.
 Domain extensions have different meanings so it&rsquo;s important to choose the right one for your business.
-As a UK business, your domain extension should be .co.uk.
+UK websites are usually .co.uk but you may choose .com if you plan to trade internationally.

 If you want to have a website in a specific country other than the UK, you could:

-- choose a domain extension suitable for that country, such as website.cn for China
+- choose a domain extension suitable for that country, such as .cn for China
-- use a subdomain, such as website.com/cn
+- use a subdomain, such as .com/cn

 Be aware that: